 - o) Where full width street restoration is required, a full width 6" stone sub-base shall be required.
 This will be a separate payment item in TONS (use 100 pounds per cubic foot). - p) For full width paving there are different paving items than for trench restoration.
 The Water/Sewer Engineering Supervisor should be contacted for which items to use prior to preparing the quantities and specifications. - 6.
 Curb - a) When the proposed sewer is located so that the outside of the trench is within 3 feet of the curb on City Streets or 4 feet on State Highways, valuation of the curb and footway to the first joint shall be performed. - b) Full width street reconstruction usually requires curb replacement which in turn requires the replacement of at least one paving block of footway. - 7.
-Quantity Tabulation - a) See Appendix III for Sewer Quantity Input Sheets and Sewer Items Sheet [82] (IIIc is for City Streets and IIId is for State Routes).
-Direct links to City Streets Sewer Quantity Input Sheet, State Routes Sewer Quantity Input Sheet, and Sewer Items Sheet files.
+Quantity Tabulation - a) See Appendix III for the Sewer Quantity Sheet [82].
+Direct link to Sewer Quantity Sheet.